runeape-sats/qmoney/README.md

 ---

-## What QMoney currently is
+## QMoney is currently work-in-progress

-QMoney today is best described as:
+QMoney (inspired by Bitcoin and quantum money research) can be best described as:

 - **private-key quantum cash** at the quantum layer
 - **quorum-verified** rather than universally self-verifiable